zigster64/datastar.zig/README.md

 # Datastar lib for http.zig

-A Zig library that conforms to the Datastar SDK specification.
+A Zig library for 0.16 / latest async/concurrent stdlib that conforms to the Datastar SDK specification.

 https://github.com/starfederation/datastar/blob/develop/sdk/ADR.md

 .. and passes the official test cases.

-This SDK uses streams all the way down, so there is no implicit extra allocations.

 Versions :
 - Datastar 1.0.0-RC7
-- Zig 0.15.2
+- Zig 0.16.x

-It uses the latest "writergate" changes for zig 0.15.2, and makes good use of the high speed buffered interfaces.
-The SDK is very fast, and very lightweight.

-Example apps provided with
-- http.zig
-- tokamak
-- (more to follow)

-# Future Updates

-Future updates to this repo will include support for Zig stdlib http server, as well as other popular HTTP server libs, such as zzz, zio, and zap.

-Waiting on Zig 0.16 to land before this can be complete.

-Will provide example apps that demonstrate using this SDK with each of these frameworks as they get ported.

-Once this lib is fully generic across multiple frameworks, I will rename it to `datastar.zig` to reflect that.
+See Also http://github.com/zigster64/datastar.http.zig for the Datastar SDK for zig 0.15.2 sitting on top of http.zig

 # Audience and Scope